-A disabling condition that interferes with the individual’s ability to function.
+Major depressive disorder is a condition that interferes with an individual’s ability to function.
 During periods of depression, the individual may be unable to cope with ordinary life activities like school, work, or even family and friends.
 While some people may have a single occurrence of major depression during their lives, most people who are diagnosed with major depression have recurrent bouts of it.

-Less severe than major depression but characterized by depression that has lasted two or more years.
+Dysthymic disorder is less severe than major depression and is characterized by depression that has lasted two or more years.
 The symptoms may not disable the individual (as in major depressive disorder), but they can interfere with the individual’s coping skills.
 When dysthymic disorder develops into major depression, it tends to be more difficult to treat.

 Depression with Psychosis

-Occurs during a break with reality, in which an individual may experience delusions and/or hallucinations.
+Depression with psychosis occurs during a break with reality, when an individual may experience delusions or hallucinations.
 People with depression with psychosis may imagine that something is wrong with their bodies.
-They may think that God id unfairly punishing them or their circumstances.

-Occurs within the first six months of childbirth.
-Often referred to as the “baby blues,” postpartum depression can cause mothers to be irritable, tearful and feel resentment toward their infants.
+Postpartum depression can develop during pregnancy and up to a year after child birth.
+Often referred to as the “baby blues,” postpartum depression can cause mothers to be irritable, tearful, and feel resentment toward their infants.
 It may also be a sign of bipolar tendency.

 Seasonal Affective Disorder

-Occurs during the winter months when there is less exposure to sunlight, and is sometimes referred to as “winter depression.”
+Seasonal affective disorder occurs during the winter months when there is less exposure to sunlight.
+It’s sometimes referred to as “winter depression”.

 Mood Disorder Due to Medical Conditions

-When depression has a dual diagnosis with medical conditions such as cancer, thyroid abnormalities or other debilitating illnesses that can induce similar changes in the brain.
+Mood disorder due to medical conditions is when depression has a dual diagnosis with medical conditions (e.g., cancer, thyroid abnormalities) that can induce similar changes in the brain.
 Recent research shows that depression, inflammation, and immunological abnormalities are interrelated.
 Therefore, the depressed or grieving individual is vulnerable to heart or other illnesses influenced by inflammation or a weak immune system.
 It is important to treat both the medical condition and psychological grief or loss when this occurs.

-A side effect of certain prescription medications.
-Antibiotics, antifungal drugs, blood pressure medications, acne medications, interferon, oral contraceptives, and steroids are just a few of the drugs that can induce depression.
-Before taking any medication, it is always wise to inquire about the mood altering side effects.
+Certain prescription medications can cause medication-induced depression including, but not limited to antibiotics, antifungal drugs, blood pressure medications, interferon, oral contraceptives, and steroids.
+Before taking any medication, it is always wise to inquire about the mood-altering side effects.

 Substance-induced Mood Disorder

-Happens when the depression occurs while using substances, while intoxicated or after withdrawal.
+Substance-induced mood disorder happens when depression occurs while using substances, while intoxicated, or after withdrawal.